cran/modeLLtest/README.md

 Next steps for this package include adding more methods to the `cvdm()` and `cvll()` functions and optimizing functions - especially `cvmf()` - to improve speed.

 # Contact
-Please contact sscogin@nd.edu if you encounter any bugs or have questions or comments.
+Please submit an [issue](https://github.com/ShanaScogin/modeLLtest/issues) if you encounter any bugs or problems with the package.